rubyforgood/human-essentials/README.md

 Thanks for checking us out!
 Check out our [Contributing Guidelines](https://github.com/rubyforgood/human-essentials/blob/main/CONTRIBUTING.md) on how to contribute.

-### Becoming a Repo Contributor

-Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly instead of Forking first.

 ## Debugging
 If starting server directly, via `rail s` or `rail console`, or built-in debugger in RubyMine, then you can use `binding.pry` to debug.
 Drop the pry where you want the execution to pause.